wallarm/product-documentation/docs/2.18/admin-en/configuration-guides/wallarm-ingress-controller/best-practices/block-ip-addresses.md

 After enabling the [IP blocking functionality](../../../configure-ip-blocking-en.md) Wallarm will provide the following additional features:

-* If Wallarm detects at least three different attack vectors from an IP address the address is automatically added to the blacklist and blocked for 1 hour.
+* If Wallarm detects at least three different attack vectors from an IP address the address is automatically added to the denylist and blocked for 1 hour.
 If a similar behavior from the same IP address is detected again the IP is blocked for 2 hours, etc.
-* Ability to [manage the blacklist of IPs](../../../../user-guides/blacklist.md) from your Wallarm account UI.
+* Ability to [manage the denylist of IPs](../../../../user-guides/denylist.md) from your Wallarm account UI.
 * Ability to use Wallarm to protect against behavior‑based attacks such as [brute-force](../../../../attacks-vulns-list.md#bruteforce-attack), [path traversal attacks](../../../../attacks-vulns-list.md#path-traversal) or [forced browsing](../../../../attacks-vulns-list.md#forced-browsing).

 To enable the IP blocking functionality in the Ingress controller, please follow the instructions below: